In this guide, we are going to install an Octelium Cluster on top of an already running Kubernetes cluster via the octops init

 Prepare Kubernetes Cluster

-and the other for control plane control-plane-1
+, and the other for control-plane, named control-plane-1

 .
 Note that you can obtain the Kubernetes node information via the command kubectl get nodes